 - ¼ cup corn syrup

 - Mix the yeast with the barely warm soy milk.
-Let it sit 5 – 10 minutes, until the mixture gets all bubbly.
-Add the granulated sugar, olive oil, vanilla and mashed banana.
+Let it sit 5 to 10 minutes until the mixture gets all bubbly.
+Add the granulated sugar, olive oil, vanilla, and mashed banana.
 In case you’re wondering, the banana serves as an egg replacement in this recipe.

 - In a separate bowl combine the dry ingredients and stir until well combined.
 Take your time adding the flour mixture to the wet ingredients, stirring throughout.
 You should see a very sticky dough form.
 Continue stirring to allow the mixture to combine.
 You can use an electric mixer here, but I like the nice arm workout I get from stirring it vigorously by hand.

 - Next, make the topping by spraying muffin tins with vegetable spray.
-In a small sauce pan , melt butter over medium heat and then add brown sugar, corn syrup and pecan or walnut pieces.
-Cook over medium heat 5 – 10 minutes, or until sugar is dissolved.
+In a small saucepan, melt butter over medium heat and then add brown sugar, corn syrup, and pecan or walnut pieces.
+Cook over medium heat for 5 to 10 minutes, or until sugar is dissolved.
 Pour equal amounts of the topping mixture among muffin cups.